As the days get shorter and the long, dark nights of winter settle in, a lot of people find their mood gets darker, too.

-You may feel inclined to spend more time alone, but spending time with friends and loved ones can have a serious impact on your mood.
-If you begin flaking on your friends more during the fall and winter, ask someone to encourage you to keep those commitments.
+You may feel inclined to spend more time alone.
+However, spending time with friends and loved ones can have a serious impact on your mood.
+If you begin flaking on your friends more during the fall and winter, ask someone to help you keep those commitments.

 Being mindful, doing deep breathing exercises, and meditating can all have a significant impact on how you feel.
 Try taking several deep, slow breaths, filling your belly as you inhale and letting it deflate as you exhale.
 Concentrate on nothing but your breathing.